connectiker/.github/profile/README.md

 ## xService

-`xService` is a framework for distributed system development, everything that is needed to fast start a new project (a server, a client, a message broker,... etc)
+`xService` is a package for building micro-services, everything that is needed to fast start a new project (a server, a client, a message broker,... etc).